-Reflection point: In looking at the self-audit, ask yourself:
+Reflection point: In looking the self-audit, ask yourself:

-- What do these mean in my practice and how do I know they are actually happening? - To what extent is the ethos in my classroom supportive of dialogue for learning? - What is the difference between the 'l' and the 'we' columns?
+- · What do these mean in my practice and how do I know they are actually happening? - To what extent is the ethos in my classroom supportive of dialogue for learning? - What is the difference between the 'l' and the 'we' columns?
 Is there a difference between your planning and what happens in practice?

-Self-Audit: Supporting development of dialogue in teaching and learning n my teaching, do l ?
-My rating In our setting/classroom, do learners and I My rating value learners' talk and plan for it to take place in groups and whole-class situations ensure that everyone participates sometimes in classroom dialogue, including myself take account of learners' individual needs and interests when developing dialogue encourage learners to be responsible for their own learning (individually and collectively) invite learners to elaborate and build on their own and others' ideas invite learners to give a reason for their ideas and opinions invite learners to ask each other questions about their ideas support learners in a range of ways to enable them to share their ideas, views and feelings build on learners' contributions to advance the dialogue using my own subject knowledge and understanding take risks and experiment by trying out new dialogic teaching approaches listen to learners, give feedback and respond in a constructive way create an inclusive conversation trust and listen to each other express a range of views challenge each other respectfully explain our reasoning clearly have the willingness to sometimes change our minds sometimes come to agreement help each other to understand things in a new way build new knowledge together extend and refine what we already know continue a dialogue over time, from lesson to lesson realise what we still need or want to learn and how we might do it
+Self-Audit: Supporting development of dialogue in the classroom my teaching, do I ?
+In our classroom, do we?
+My rating value student talk in my lessons and plan for it to take place in groups and whole-class situations ensure that everyone participates sometimes in classroom dialogue, including myself take account of children's individual needs and interests when developing dialogue encourage children to be responsible for their own learning (individually and collectively) invite children to build on their own and others' ideas invite children to justify their ideas and opinions invite children to ask each other challenging questions about their ideas invite and encourage children to compare/coordinate different ideas support children in a range of ways to enable them to share their ideas, views and feelings build on children's contributions to advance the dialogue using my own subject knowledge and understanding take risks and experiment by trying out new dialogic teaching approaches listen to students, give feedback and respond in a constructive way use classroom resources, including technology, in dialogic ways to help children in their learning create an inclusive classroom conversation trust and listen to each other express a range of views challenge each other respectfully explain our reasoning clearly ask questions to pursue inquiry have the willingness to sometimes change our minds sometimes come to agreement help each other to understand things in a new way /to improve ideas together extend and refine what we already know continue a dialogue over time, from lesson to lesson summarise what we have learned realise what we still need or want to learn and how we might like to do it